Curriculum Vision and Intent

 The English Baccalaureate (EBacc)

-Underpinning our Core Curriculum is a strong academic core: the Ebacc.
+Underpinning our Core Curriculum is a strong academic core: the EBacc.
 The EBacc consists of English language and literature, mathematics, science, a modern foreign language and either history or geography.
 We strongly believe that the EBacc particularly when combined with creative, practical or vocational subjects provides students with an excellent knowledge of the modern world and an appreciation and enjoyment of culture that will help students succeed in life and gain all the advantages of a broad and enriching education.
-We are ambitious in our expectation that the large majority of our students will follow the Ebacc, and this large number will grow year on year.
+We are ambitious in our expectation that the large majority of our students will follow the EBacc.
+Currently all students study English, mathematics and science, and either history or geography, whilst approximately 75% study a modern foreign language.

 English Language and Literature